Case Closed: The Time Bombed Skyscraper: Plot

+To seal Leo for his wrongdoings, Conan reveals the bomber’s disguise near his model project, tricking Leo into revealing the real disguise is hidden in his study.
+He is also responsible for giving the Junior Detective League the toy plane bomb earlier, evidenced by the sweet scent Amy noticed coming from Leo’s smoke pipe.
+Leo attempts to detonate the bombs inside his house, but is stopped when Conan reveals that he removed the batteries earlier.
+Leo is arrested but taunts the group that he has "one more" place that he wants to destroy, the City Center Tower, which happens to be the venue for Jimmy and Rachel's date.
+Leo angrily cites that the tower is his least greatest achievement due to the local economy bursting during its construction, selfish taxpayers and drawbacks made because of them, then counts down the time as Richard, Meguire, and Santos watch in horror.
+Conan steals the bomb's blueprints from Leo's coat pocket and sets out on his own to disarm the final bomb.

-The bombs explode and seal the entrances and exits, trapping Rachel and others inside.
+The bombs cut off the exits and entrances, killing and injuring a number of innocent people, trapping Rachel and more inside.
 Conan makes his way through the collapsing building, but a warped door blocks him off from Rachel.
-Using his tie and cell phone, he calls Rachel and asks her to look for the bomb.
-Rachel finds it in a large shopping bag.
+Using his tie and cell phone, he calls Rachel and asks her to look for the bomb which is hidden in a large shopping bag.
 To disarm the bomb, Jimmy tells Rachel which wires to cut.
+Joel has made two extra wires at the last minute, one red, one blue, one of which is booby-trapped and coldly taunts Richard over Rachel's dire situation.
+He also gave Jimmy 3 extra minutes.

-However, Joel made two extra wires, one red, one blue.
-One of them is booby-trapped, but Jimmy has no idea which.
-Jimmy tells Rachel to cut either one.
-As the rescue team arrives and carries him away, Jimmy realizes that Joel knew that Rachel's favorite color was red and booby-trapped the red one.
+Jimmy tells Rachel to cut whichever one, having gave up hope and riding on faith.
+As the rescue team arrives and carries him away, Jimmy realizes that Joel knew that Rachel's favorite color was red and booby-trapped the red one and that the 3 extra minutes were meant for Jimmy to enjoy his birthday.
 In the last few minutes, Rachel makes a desperate decision and cuts the blue wire because the red wire represents the red string of fate between Jimmy and herself.
+A celebration ensures and the injured are tended to.
+Joel, shocked and disgusted that his bomb was successfully disarmed, is finally defeated and arrested for his various crimes.